EsotericSoftware/spine-runtimes/spine-ts/README.md

 python -m SimpleHTTPServer
 ````

-Then open `http://localhost:8000/webgl/example` in your browser.
+Then open `http://localhost:8000/webgl/example` or `http://localhost:8000/widget/example` in your browser.

 ## Development Setup
 The spine-ts runtime and the various backends are implemented in TypeScript for greater maintainability and better tooling support.
 To